Favourited 258 times

 Prince Kuhio Plaza mall area in Hilo (20mins by car) has just about every amenity you could need/want.

-There is a bus that goes across to Kona side (doesn’t run on Sundays) that you can catch for a weekend getaway.
+There is a bus that goes across to Kona side (doesn’t run on Sundays) that you can catch for a little getaway.

 Volcanoes National Park is a 40 minute drive.

 Ask me more about activities and adventures that you might be into!